GlasVader/Cooking/docs/pizza/napoletana/napoletana.md

 Use a good Mozzarella.

-As well as the aforementioned Mozzarella di Buffala, there are other options that deserve more than an honourable mention.
+As well as the aforementioned *Mozzarella di Buffala*, there are other options that deserve more than an honourable mention.

 *Fior di Latte* is just as commonly used.
 It stands for *The bloom of cow's milk* and is widely regarded as one of the best choices for Pizza Napoletana.